inasafe/inasafe/docs/source/developer-docs/writing_impact_functions.rst

 The example below is a simple impact function that identifies which buildings (vector data) will be affected by certain volcanic hazard areas (vector polygon data).

+..
+This should be the volcano impact function as it uses polygons

 TBA